ECE1502 Information Theory (Fall 2020)

 Teaching Assistant:

-· Reza Farsani < reza.farsani@utoronto.ca >
+· Ryan Song < r.song@mail.utoronto.ca >

-No lectures/tutorials during Fall study break: Nov 9-13.
-Last day of the session: Dec 9.
+· No lectures/tutorials during Fall study break: Nov 7-11.
+(Last Lecture: Dec 1).

 Course Description: